http://www.medscape.com/viewarticle/577860_print

 We don't say it primarily because if you're trying to assimilate, it is almost a requirement that you adopt the cynical, ironic American conversational tone.
 But the truth of the matteris that—unlike most other nations—America always has been and, almost as important, perceives itself to be, an immigrant nation.
 What this means is that, for us immigrants, theUnited States is a generous and welcoming country, and Americans are, for the most part, a generous and welcoming and forgiving people.

-is an assistant professor of medicine at the James P. Wilmot Cancer Center and the Department of Medicine, University of Rochester (NewYork).
-This essay is
+Forgiving, even of a doctor who doesn't know what Tylenol is.
+Authors and Disclosures Alok Khorana is an assistant professor of medicine at the James P. Wilmot Cancer Center and the Department of Medicine, University of Rochester (NewYork).
+This essay is adapted from his talk at the Narrative Matters conference, "Health Workers on the Move: Stories Told and Untold," in September 2007.

-Disclosure: Khorana is supported by a career development award from the National Cancer Institute, no. 1K23 CA120587 Reprint Address
+Disclosure: Khorana is supported by a career development award from the National Cancer Institute, no. 1K23 CA120587

-Alok Khorana, E-mail: [email protected]
+Reprint Address Alok Khorana, E-mail: [email protected]

 Health Affairs.
 2008;27(4):1154 2008 Project HOPE